niclas-timm/laravel-nextjs-starter/README.md

 # Laravel Next.js Starter Kit

+Find the official documentation at [ln-starterkit.com](https://ln-starterkit.com)

 ## What’s inside?

 Laravel and Next.js are two awesome frameworks to build modern Web-Apps.
 However, creating a Laravel based API and hooking it up to a Next.js frontend (or any other SPA Frontend) can be a quite tedious task that involves a lot of boilerplate (e.g., authentication).
-This repo provides a Starter Kit that hooks up a Laravel 8 API to a Next.js 10 Frontend and includes all the basic features you need, so you can focus on the important and unique parts of your app.
+This Starter Kit hooks up a Laravel 8 API to a Next.js 10 frontend and includes all the basic features you need, so you can focus on the important and unique parts of your app.
 The Kit includes:

 -   Hooking up backend and frontend (CORS, settings, default base URLs etc.)